August 14, 2021

 Micah comes up with the idea to scam a famous billionaire to get the money.
-The target Ben (played by Alan Tudyk), who is in his 50s, founded a tech company and got rich when he sold the company for about $500 million with stock options.
+The target is Ben (played by Alan Tudyk), a lonely widower who is in his 50s.
+Ben founded a tech company and got rich when he sold the company for about $500 million with stock options.
 He’s been retired ever since.
-Ben is a lonely widower who’s been in depressive emotional state, ever since his wife and daughter (who was about 12 or 13 years old) died in a car accident several years earlier, after he retired.
+Ben has been in depressive emotional state, ever since his wife and daughter (who was about 12 or 13 years old) died in a car accident several years earlier, after he retired.

 To cope with his grief, Ben has been on a quest to “find God” and get more spiritual enlightenment.
 He goes on expensive retreats to remote places to take psychedelic drugs like ayahuasca.
 (The movie’s opening scene briefly shows him on one such trip, where he vomits soon after ingesting an unnamed liquid psychedelic.)
 Ben is also known to seek advice from high-priced “spiritual gurus,” many of whom are probably con artists.

 Ben’s tendency to pay people for spiritual advice is the main reason why Micah and Rachel think that Ben will be an easy mark.
 The siblings decide to pay an unannounced visit to Ben at his mansion.
 Micah and Rachel dress in identical white pant suits and pose as religious associates named Clint Chambers and Samantha Crowley.